reyluar18/OCSAutoScript/README.md

-# OCSAutoScript for Debian 8 32 or 64bit
+# FFAST OCSAutoScript for Debian 8 32 or 64bit

-OCSAutoScript is made by Shigeno to minimize the time consumed and user involvement in OCS Panel
+OCSAutoScript is made by Rey to minimize the time consumed and user involvement in OCS Panel

 ### How to Use the OCSAutoScript